rhythm10/Microservices-Hotel-Management-Project/README.md

 - **Circuit Breaker**: Provides fault tolerance by automatically redirecting requests and providing fallback mechanisms when a service is down or under heavy load.
 - **Spring Security**: Secures the microservices by implementing authentication and authorization mechanisms.

-### Prerequisites
+## Prerequisites

 - Java 11+
 - Maven
 - Spring Boot
 - MySQL, Postgres, and MongoDB instances

+## Takeway

-**This setup ensures a robust, scalable, and secure microservices architecture, capable of handling varying loads and maintaining service availability and security.**
+This setup ensures a robust, scalable, and secure microservices architecture, capable of handling varying loads and maintaining service availability and security.